Deliver “Delight and Passion” to people

 Koga: We are in a different position from the ordering side/receiving side, but we face each project with the feeling that we will create it together with the customer.
 It is the customer who continues to use the completed space.

-Since joining the company, Koga has been an all-rounder who has worked on a wide range of spatial concept design, but he has particularly demonstrated his strengths in the planning and concept design of communication spaces.
+Since joining the company, Koga has worked on a wide range of spatial concept design as an all-rounder, but has particularly excelled in planning and concept design communication spaces.
+There is something he values highly.

-For example, if a place that parents and children visit on a daily basis is too modern, it will feel out of place, and they will prefer a relaxing space.
-Just like that, we see concept design as merely a tool to solve problems, and we place importance on spatial concept design that focuses on the experience value."
+For example, if a place that families visit regularly is too modern, it can feel out of place.
+Just as they prefer a relaxing space, we view concept design as merely a tool to solve problems, and we value spatial concept design that focuses on experiential value."

-Responsible for spatial concept design of an experiential museum aimed at nurturing children's curiosity
+I was in charge of the spatial concept design for an interactive museum aimed at fostering children's curiosity.

 ▲Panasonic Creative Museum AkeruE

-Koga says that while he aspired to be a designer, he didn't have a concrete image of what spatial design would entail when he was job hunting.
-He explains why he decided to join NOMURA after considering various companies.
+Koga says that while aspiring to be a designer, he didn't have a concrete image of what he wanted to create spaces during his job search.
+He explains why he decided to join NOMURA Co.,Ltd. after considering various companies.

-After joining the company, Koga was assigned to the Business Division, which is responsible for the corporate museum, displays, sales promotion, etc. For several years, he worked on relatively small-scale projects in displays team, but as he gained experience, he was given the responsibility of managing permanent exhibitions and large-scale displays.
+After joining the company, Koga was assigned to the business division, which handles corporate museums, displays, and sales promotions.
+For several years, he worked on relatively small-scale projects in displays team, but as he gained more experience, he was entrusted with permanent exhibitions and large-scale displays.

 Koga "AkeruE is the successor facility of RiSuPia, a hands-on museum where you can experience the charm of science and mathematics that used to be in the Panasonic Center Tokyo in Ariake.
 Based on STEAM education (*), the theme is SDGs.
 It was established as a place to practice inquiry-based learning and to nurture children's intellectual curiosity and inspiration, with the aim of nurturing human resources who can face new social issues.

-concept design concept is based on five elements: "It's okay to get it dirty, it feels like you can make it yourself, it can be rearranged, it feels like you're outside of the box, and it feels like a session with everyone."
-We used the colloquial words that members spoke during the brainstorming session at the beginning of the project as the concept."
+concept design concept is based on five elements: "a feeling that it's okay to get it dirty, a feeling that you can create it yourself, a feeling that it can be rearranged, a feeling that it's not bound by a framework, and a feeling of collaborative session."
+We intentionally used the colloquial words that the members spoke during brainstorming sessions at the beginning of the project as the concept.

 Koga says that during the concept-making process, he thoroughly discussed how the space should be so as not to put the brakes on the children's imagination.
 It took shape while involving various members.